 Lastly, a good beard brush is required at week four (if not sooner).
 Your beard is really starting to take off here and it’s critical to start training your beard to do what you want it to do.
 I use our Firm Boar Bristle Brush in the morning, throughout the day, and in the evening.
 This brush helps distribute the beard oil and beard butter evenly throughout my beard.
 It also helps me style my beard and train the beard hairs to lay smooth and in the right direction (bonus!).
 Plus, no joke, it feels really, really good on my face.

 Bottom line, with a good beard shampoo, grooming oil, butter, and beard brush, your face will look and feel fantastic and you’ll never experience the “itchy phase.”
 I probably should’ve titled this post “What I Wish Someone Would’ve Told Me When Growing a Beard.”
-Maintaining a strict regimen of maintenance, cleansing, and conditioning will ensure a soft, healthy, and sexy beard.
-I recommend you spend some time watching some our product videos which include how-tos, product demos, and more.
-I’ll be back in a few weeks to report my progress at the 8-week mark.
+Maintaining a strict regimen of maintenance, cleaning, and conditioning will ensure a soft, healthy, and sexy beard.
+I recommend you spend some time watching some of our product videos which include how-tos, product demos, and more.
 Until then, beard safely my friends.